EMH333/EMH_Website/content/posts/2025/yamhill-county-express/index.md

 ### Onboard Wine Tastings

-The Willamette Valley, and specifically Yamhill County, is globally renowned for excellent wines like Pinot noir.
+Yamhill County (and broadly the Willamette Valley) is globally renowned for excellent wine, especially pinot noir.
 In fact, the selected route traverses through close to half of the AVAs (American Viticulture Areas) within the Willamette Valley.
 Wine tourism contributes significantly to the local economies along the route.

 To take advantage of this, each week Friday through Sunday (depending on demand), a section of certain train runs will convert a portion of the passenger area into a wine bar for deluxe tastings during travel.
 These will be serviced by a rotating set of local wineries, offering the best wine Yamhill County has to offer.